 You might expect a communist government to distance itself from its imperial past, but the Vietnamese regime has seen the value in celebrating the country’s bygone emperors and promoting its ancient citadels as tourist destinations.

-Since 1993, eight Vietnamese locations -- including three citadels -- have been designated as World Heritage Sites by UNESCO, with another seven awaiting formal classification.
+Since 1993, eight locations in Vietnam – including three citadels – have been designated as World Heritage Sites by UNESCO, with another seven awaiting formal classification.